-Once sent, you should received a success message indicating the files have uploaded to MCEDT.
-After 48-72 hours, the claim file will have been reviewed be the MOH and should see two items in your MCEDT Download Mailbox:
+Once sent, you should receive a success message indicating the files have been uploaded to MCEDT.
+After 48-72 hours, the claim file will have been reviewed by the MOH and you should see two items in your MCEDT Download Mailbox:

-2) Error Report - if the claim file contained any errors needing correction
+2) Error Report - a report letting you know if the claim file contained any errors needing correction

 1) Batch Edit

 This report confirms the claim file was successfully received by the MOH.
-To check its contents, download the batch edit in the MCEDT Mailbox by selecting ‘Download’ in the mailbox → selecting the batch edit file → then scrolling to the bottom of the display to select ‘Download’.
+To check its contents, download the batch edit in the MCEDT Mailbox by going to ‘Download’ in the MCEDT mailbox → selecting the check box of the batch edit file → scrolling to the bottom of the display to select ‘Download’.

 The claim file will now be able to be viewed under ‘View MOH Files’.
-Opening it will show the details of the batch edit report and most importantly the ‘Rejection Reason’.
-If there is no error code indicated under it, then the claim file reached the MOH without issue.
+Opening it will show the details of the batch edit report, most importantly the ‘Rejection Reason’.
+If there is no error code indicated under the rejection reason, then the claim file reached the MOH without issue.

 2) Error Reports

 These reports inform you of any errors in the claim file submission.
 The report can be downloaded so each flagged invoice can be corrected and then resubmitted for payment.
-To download the error report in the MCEDT Mailbox select ‘Download’ in the mailbox → select the error report → then scroll to the bottom of the display to select ‘Download’.
+To download the error report in the MCEDT Mailbox select ‘Download’ in the MCEDT mailbox → select the check box beside the error report → then scroll to the bottom of the display to select ‘Download’.

 The claim file can now be viewed under ‘View MOH Files’.
 Opening it shows the details of the error report including the invoice number and associated error code.
-The invoice number can be entered into ‘Billing Correction’ to find the invoice and resolved the error.
+The invoice number can be entered into ‘Billing Correction’ to find the invoice to resolve its error.